syncthing/syncthing/users/config.rst

     are kept, the data they contain need not be transferred again.

 cacheIgnoredFiles
     Whether to cache the results of ignore pattern evaluation.
 Performance at the price of memory.
+Defaults to ``false`` as the cost for evaluating ignores is usually not significant.

 progressUpdateIntervalS
     How often in seconds the progress of ongoing downloads is made available to